 The Group has gradually established a policy for annual re-negotiation of the terms and conditions of initially agreed long-term credit lines, including maturity terms.
-Starting from the date of re-negotiation, the extended credit lines are presented as short-term bank loans (Note 33).
-The received bank loans in euro are mainly agreed at an interest rate determined on the basis of EURIBOR plus a surcharge of up to 2.1%, for leva loans - up to 2.8% fixed, for Serbian dinar - an interest rate determined on the basis of BELIBOR plus a surcharge of up to 1.2% (2022: for euros - EURIBOR plus a surcharge of up to 2.1%, for leva loans - up to 2.8% fixed).
-Loans are for working capital.
+Starting from the date of re-negotiation, the extended credit lines are presented as short-term bank loans (Note 37).

+The received bank loans in euro are mainly agreed at an interest rate determined on the basis of EURIBOR plus a surcharge of up to 3.6% and up to 8.5%, for BGN loans - up to 1.91% fixed (2024: for euros - EURIBOR plus a surcharge of up to 3.85%, for leva loans - up to 1.91% fixed).
+Loans are used for working capital.